Where are Viessmann boilers made?

 It is always advisable to get several quotes when buying a new boiler.
-But make sure HEATABLE is one of yours because we doubt you will find a Viessmann boiler cheaper anywhere else.
+But make sure Heatable is one of yours, because we doubt that there’s a better deal on installation costs for a new boiler from Viessmann anywhere else.

 All Viessmann boilers are made in Germany and to a very high standard.